sudokpr/my-cooking-adventures/data/recipe/ravioli-with-paneer.md

       Add 1 tsp of oregano and bit of salt

       Mix it up , Add in some fresh cream or malai from milk (Optional) Keep it aside your stuffing is ready.
+  - name: Ravioli / Pasta
+    instructions: >
+      The dough has been well rested, knead it slightly.

+      Make large balls out of the dough.

+      Roll them out as thinly as you can.

+      Using cookie cutter or a lid or a small bowl cut out circles.
+Keep this aside

+      Make sure to get even number of circles.

+      Gather up the leftovers and roll them out again, keep doing this till all of dough has been cut into circles.

+      Line up the circles and just brush them with water.

+      Place a small amount of filling at the center of each circle.

+      Place another circle on top as a cover.

+      Once each is done you could press the top half bottom half.
+Press along the sides to seal it.

+      Once they are all done use a fork to further seal the edges.

+      Now to the boiling water add in some salt.

+      Now add in the prepared ravioli

+      They will sink to the bottom first.

+      Once they are cooked , they will start floating to the top.

+      They have started floating up , lets get them out.

+      Add them into another pan

+      Pour bit of sauce, Some olive oil

+      Toss them up, add in a bit of pasta water

+      Cook for minute.
+Serve on to the plate.

+      Drizzle the left over sauce from the pan.
+Garnish with some cheese on top and some mint leaves.

+      Ravioli ready to serve.
+    ingredients: Gathering all together
 ---